 The Takeaway

 In some cases, the beneficiary may have to take required distributions (withdrawals) based on their age.
-In some cases, those required withdrawals may be waived.
-In almost all cases, withdrawals from the inherited 401(k) will be taxed at the heir’s marginal tax rate.
+In other cases, those required withdrawals may be waived.
+But in almost all cases, withdrawals from the inherited 401(k) will be taxed at the beneficiary’s marginal tax rate.

 Ready to invest for your retirement?
 It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).